dh256git/project27/src/about/index.md

 To read the complete welcome letter, [view Daniel's profile](./author.html)

+## What we do

+We support people with learning disabilities and visual impairments, by creating a safe space and opportunities for learning.

+1. **Active learning**: We promote active learning, by getting volunteers involved with small projects to learn from, while they help with developing the {{ site.brand }} site.
+2. **Passive learning**: We enable people to learn using accessible content, by producing a growing library of notes within the {{ site.brand }} {{ site.product }}..

+We also support the families, friends, teachers, carers, and mentors of learners by inspiring and consulting.

+1. **Sharing thoughts**: We share how we see things with regards to sight loss and learning disability in our blog posts.
+We do this to lead by example, and inspire anyone who lacks the confidence to learn new skills.
+2. **Consulting**: Anyone who needs time to talk things through with us can book an appointment for a session of consulting.

 ### The modest ambition

 {{ site.brand }} is a digital, private notebook on a range of topics that matter to Daniel and Danielle.
 It is a hobby activity and an opportunity to learn new skills and practice existing ones.